SilverLPs/silverlps.discord/README.md

 This software is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.

+This module is not affiliated with, endorsed by, or associated with Discord, Discord Inc., or its products in any way.
+"Discord" and all related trademarks, logos, and intellectual property are the sole property of Discord Inc.

 ### Disclaimer of Warranty and Responsibility

 BisonBackup is a private project developed in my spare time.
 It is provided "as is" without any warranty of any kind, either expressed or implied.
 I cannot offer any guarantees regarding its functionality, security, or suitability for a specific purpose.
 Anyone using the software does so entirely at their own risk.